rich-iannone/stationaRy/README.md

 Get meteorological data from met stations located all over the world.
 That’s what you can do with this **R** package.
-There are *LOTS* of stations too (29,729 available in this dataset) and many have data that goes way back.
+There are *LOTS* of stations too (29,729 available in this dataset) and many have data that go pretty far back in time.

 ### Retrieving Met Data with a `station_id`

-Let’s get some met data from La Guardia Airport in New York City (the ID value for that one is `"725030-14732"`).
-This station has a pretty long history (starting operations in 1973) but we’ll just grab data from the years of 2017 and 2018.
+Let’s get some met data from La Guardia Airport in New York City (the station ID value is `"725030-14732"`).
+This station has a pretty long history (starting operations in 1973) but we’ll just obtain data from the years of 2017 and 2018.

 ``` r
 lga_met_data <-